senzing-garage/knowledge-base/proposals/file-layout.md

    Symlinks that point to "stable, absolute paths" will work.
    Example: ["g2" in git repository](https://github.com/docktermj/spike-symlink-test).
 1. An "etc" directory can be separately versioned in a source code management system by a customer.
-   A "var" directory can be snap-shotted, if needed.
+   A "var" directory can be versioned or snap-shotted, if needed.
    The "data" and "g2" directories can always be reinstalled.

 ### Docker